thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/upgrade/upgrade-third-parties-for-2.1.0-release-cluster.md

 **Note:** simply **changing the image tag** is not enough and may not be the correct or safe way to upgrade third-party services.
 <br>
 <br>
-If you chose to skip updating third-party service versions, be sure to carefully check whether the merge process has altered any of their versions.
+If you choose to skip updating third-party service versions, be sure to carefully check whether the merge process in the previous step has altered any of their versions.
 Revert those changes if necessary.
 {% endcapture %}
 {% include templates/info-banner.md content=third-party-upgrade %}